- View this presentation from the August 1 public meeting about the City's Analysis of Impediments to Fair Housing Choice.

 - To better promote and explain our home initiatives, we have remodeled our offerings under the umbrella of “Housing Connect GSO.”

-- Check out the new changes to our homebuyer down payment and closing cost assistance program and see if you qualify.
+- Check out the changes to our homebuyer down payment and closing cost assistance program and see if you qualify.

 - Affordable housing public input and study results are available as part of the "Housing our Community" project.